WordPress/Advanced-administration-handbook/README.md

 - [x] Phase 0: Create an initial structure to understand the categorization.
 - [x] Phase 1: Create the empty-files with a link inside, so there is all the structure.
 - [x] Phase 2: Add the content (only copying from the original page and create the content structure).
-- [ ] Phase 3: Check and improve the content.
+- [x] Phase 3: Publish a first version of the Advanced Admin Documentation.
-- [ ] Phase 4: Publish a first version of the Advanced Admin Documentation.
+- [ ] Phase 4: Check and improve the content.

 ## File Structure